13 Best Roald Dahl Books + a Free Printable Download

 What Roald Dahl books have you read and enjoyed?

-I’ve included 13 Roald Dahl books in this booklet –with space for adding another book of your own choosing.
+I’ve included 13 Roald Dahl books in this free pdf booklet –with space for adding an extra book of your choosing.

-If you haven’t read The Vicar of Nibbleswicke, check it out.
-It’s short and quite funny.
+If you haven’t read The Vicar of Nibbleswicke, it’s one of the shortest books and quite funny.
 My students would laugh out loud (not just inside their heads) at the silliness.
-I encourage you to read it!

-Print out this Roald Dahl booklet to get started!
+Print out the free Roald Dahl pdf booklet to get started!